rlbaker/fn/README.md

 ### `Filter`

-Creates a new array with all elements that pass the test implemented by the provided function.
+Creates a new slice with all elements that pass the test implemented by the provided function.

 ```go
 input := []int{1, 2, 3, 4, 5}